Out of 28 nursing programs in Arizona, the site ranks MCC the 4th best.

 “This is great recognition of the hard work our nursing faculty, staff and students are doing at all of our campuses,” MCC President Dr. Michael Kearns said about the award.
 “Our program is rigorous, but caring and our graduates excel in the medical field.”

-The main reason the college was ranked one of the best in Arizona is because of the high pass rates for MCC nursing students on the national board exam, known as the NCLEX.
+One of the key reasons the college was ranked one of the best in Arizona is because of the high pass rates for MCC nursing students on the national board exam, known as the NCLEX.

 In 2017, 97% of MCC students passed the NCLEX on their first attempt.